Onimuru/Structure/README.md

 # Structure.ahk

-A structure management framework for AutoHotkey.
+A structure management framework for AutoHotkey v2.0.

 ## Functions